History of Tahlequah's Chiefs of Police

 - May 2, 2009 - May 2013

-Clay Mahaney took office as the City of Tahlequah’s new police chief on May 4, 2009.
-He assumed the top spot in the department after serving 20 years as a patrolman for the City of Tahlequah.
+Clay Mahaney took office as the City of Tahlequah’s new police chief in May, 2009 after serving 20 years as a patrolman for the City of Tahlequah.

 Mahaney was a 1982 graduate of Tahlequah High School and started his law enforcement career with the Stilwell Police Department in 1986.
-Two years later he came to work for the citizens of Tahlequah in former Chief Boyd Hamby’s administration.
+Two years later he came to work for the citizens of Tahlequah.

 Mahaney brought nearly 1,000 hours of Council of Law Enforcement Education and Training to the chief’s office.
 He previously served the department and the Tahlequah Public Schools as a D.A.R.E. officer and was honored with a Buckle Down Award in 2001 for his efforts in traffic safety.

-The Chief pledged to tirelessly pursue grants to help support Tahlequah Police Department programs such as 2 Much 2 Lose, the special operations team, reserve officers and the D.A.R.E. program.
-He partnered with the District 27 Drug Task Force shortly after taking his oath of office and strives to work together with other area agencies for the betterment of the people of Tahlequah.
+The Chief pursued grants to help support Tahlequah Police Department programs such as 2 Much 2 Lose, the special operations team, reserve officers and the D.A.R.E. program.
+Shortly after his Oath of Office, the police department partnered with the District 27 Drug Task Force striving to work together with other area agencies for the betterment of the people of Tahlequah.

 He implemented the departments first Chaplain Service with two Chaplain’s: Reverend Buddy Hunt and Pastor Edgar Lucero.
 All of the major violent crimes were solved during his tenure as Chief.
 He was able to supply the SWAT team with all new equipment and purchased 20 new vehicles with new logos for the department while staying within budget.